Under pressure Infosys recalls Narayana Murthy as chairman

 "The board has taken this step keeping in mind the challenges that the technology industry and the company faces," Kamath said in a statement on Saturday, also acknowledging calls from shareholders to strengthen leadership of the company.

-Infosys, for years an investor favourite for exceeding its earnings targets, has struggled in the past two years as big customers in the United States and Europe cut costs and rivals such as Tata Consultancy Services (TCS.NS) and HCL Technologies Ltd (HCLT.NS) take away market share.
+Infosys, for years an investor favorite for exceeding its earnings targets, has struggled in the past two years as big customers in the United States and Europe cut costs and rivals such as Tata Consultancy Services and HCL Technologies Ltd take away market share.

 In April, Infosys forecast full-year sales growth that missed analyst expectations by a margin of up to 50 percent, pushing down its shares to their lowest close in a decade.